-Attorney Jeffrey Natke received his B.A. in History from Alma College and his law degree, Magna Cum Laude, from Michigan State University.
+Attorney & General Manager Jeffrey Natke received his B.A. in History from Alma College and his law degree, Magna Cum Laude, from Michigan State University.
 In law school, Jeff earned Achievement Awards for both Labor Arbitration and Sports Law, and served as Editor on the Michigan State Law Review.
 He was an intern with the U.S. Army JAG Corps, and an extern for a Michigan Supreme Court Justice.
-Jeff later practiced labor and employment law in Las Vegas, where he gained experience handling grievances and contract negotiations on the “management side of the table.”
-This enabled him to make the decision that he ONLY wants to work on the “union side” in the future.
+Jeff later practiced labor and employment law in Las Vegas, prior to moving to California, where he has been representing public sector labor unions since 2009.

 Attorney Brian Niehaus received his B.A. in Political Science from the University of Cincinnati, and his law degree, with a concentration in labor and employment, from California Western School of Law in San Diego.
 During law school, he worked for the Employee Rights Center where he fought for employees denied wages, overtime pay and unemployment insurance.
 He also served as a legal intern for the American Federation of State, County and Municipal Employees and as attorney for the California Correctional Peace Officers Association and the Riverside Sheriffs’ Association.
 Brian specializes in representing members in disciplinary hearings, internal investigations and grievances, as well as Civil Service hearings and arbitrations.

 Attorney Vicky Barker received her B.A. in Political Science, Magna Cum Laude, from UC San Diego and her law degree from the University of California, Davis.
 In law school she was an Editor on the U.C.
 Davis Law Review.
-Vicky specializes in contract negotiations, disciplinary hearings and has arbitrated over 100 association grievances.
+Vicky has been representing public employees for more than 22 years and specializes in contract negotiations, disciplinary hearings and has arbitrated over 100 association grievances.
 Named one of the top women litigators by California’s legal newspaper, Vicky has dedicated her career to pursuing justice for workers and their families.

 Associate Marjeli Cruz has eleven years’ experience, working with public and private sectors employees.
 She has widespread background in union recognition, grievance handing, NLRB hearings and contract negotiations.
 Marjeli has organized more than 25 labor organizations “from scratch” and has negotiated more than 25 contracts.
 She received her B.A. in English from University of California Santa Barbara.